Legend of Mahsuri and the White Blood of Langkawi

 She even bribed a villager, whom Mahsuri had once rejected for his persistent advances, into testifying against her.
 The gossip grew louder, fueled by Wan Zaleha’s cunning.

-The Sham Trial Of Mahsuri
+The Sham Trial of Mahsuri

 The sham trial that followed was a travesty of justice.
 The Chief succumbed to his wife’s nagging and the growing chorus of accusations.
 He feared a rebellion if he appeared to side with an outsider, even one as beloved as Mahsuri.